- 1 How To File a Diminished Value Claim

 OEM Parts – Are you entitled to brand-name car repair parts?
 Know your rights.

-Recouping Expenses – after your car is totaled and a list of states that require you to be reimbursed for sales tax.
+Recouping Expenses and Sales Tax – after your car is totaled and a list of states that require you to be reimbursed for sales tax.

 NADA – For over 67 years, N.A.D.A. has been America’s largest publisher of used vehicle values.